Groomsport F.C.

 Groomsport Football Club is a Northern Irish junior-level football club playing in Division 2C of the Northern Amateur Football League in Northern Ireland.
-The club was founded in 1975 as Groomsport Old Boys, changing to the current name in 1992.
+The club was founded in 1974 as Groomsport Old Boys, changing to the current name in 1992.
 Its home ground is The Meadow in Groomsport, County Down.
+The reserves compete in the Down Area Winter Football League.